chinibi/wc-step-by-step-ordering-free/readme.txt

 define( 'SBS_REMOVE_ALL_DATA', true );

-This will delete any content created by the Step-By-Step plugin, including the Package and Step-By-Step Ordering pages, all settings, and post metas.
+This will delete any content created by the Step-By-Step plugin, includingthe Package and Step-By-Step Ordering pages, all settings, and post metas.
 Products and Categories will not be removed.

 For more assistance with the Step-By-Step Ordering System for WooCommerce, please visit our site at http://stepbystepsys.com.

 Thank you for using our plugin!

+== Screenshots ==

+1. Package Selection Page
+2. Step 1 of the ordering process
+3. Select a variable product from the catalog page without having to visit the product page.
+4. Our Cart Totals widget lets customers keep track of the value of items in their cart.
+5. The Options and Fees page is for products that serve as extra add-ons, tabulated in a compact format.
+6. Customers can review their cart before checking out.
+The selected package is highlighted.
+7. Customize your ordering process with an intuitive drag-and-drop interface.
+8. Premium users can choose from our premade color schemes, navbar shapes, fonts, and labels.

 == Frequently Asked Questions ==